+Residents need to sit up and take notice.
+As with the building at 161, the infill will occupy the property from lot line to lot line.
+The precedent has already been set and, if it is not stopped, all properties around Victoria Park will be able to apply for infills.
 Infill developments face several challenges.
 The projects are more expensive to build; infill sites are sometimes constricted in available space; additional transportation and vehicle parking issues have to be addressed; and the need for architects and developers to “respond to the context” of the neighborhood – in other words, to create a development that fits into the “character” of the neighborhood.

 How does one define the “character” of a neighborhood?
 A neighborhood’s character goes well beyond how the buildings look – it’s about how people live and work there, how people move around, the scale of the neighborhood, and many other factors.
 Architects and planners should be asking themselves how people live in and interact with a place – and how they can support people living with broader, longer-term changes in the economy and environment.

-Strata Plan VR 2735 Victoria Place
+On behalf of Strata VR 2735 Victoria Place